UBitSandBox/HYBRID-REST-DOC/source/includes/_public_status.md

 ### Body Parameters
 Parameter | Type | Description
 --------- | ----------- | -----------
-TITLE | string | German title of the public status TITLE_F | string | French title of the public status TITLE_I | string | Italian title of the public status TITLE_E | string | English title of the public status
+title | string | German title of the public status titleF | string | French title of the public status titleI | string | Italian title of the public status titleE | string | English title of the public status

 <aside class="success">
 Remember — you must be authenticated !